Myrythm/Chatbot-RAG-FastAPI/README.md

 Once all setup steps are complete, your application will be running in Docker.

+- **Admin Panel**: Access at `http://localhost:8000/admin` (Login with `admin` / `admin123`)
 - **Chatbot Application**: Access at `http://localhost:8000/chat`

-- **Admin Panel**: Access at `http://localhost:8000/admin` (Login with `admin` / `admin123`)
+### Using the Admin Panel

+1. Log in as admin and you will be redirected to `http://localhost:8000/admin` in your browser.
+2. You can view and manage users here.
+3. You can provide PDF documents to improve the chatbot’s knowledge through RAG.

 ### Using the Chatbot

-1. Open `http://localhost:8000/chat` in your browser.
+1. Log in as user and you will be redirected to `http://localhost:8000/chat` in your browser.
-2. If you are not logged in, you will be redirected to the login page.
-Use the credentials you created (e.g., `admin` / `admin123`).
-3. You will see an engaging welcome screen.
+2. You will see an engaging welcome screen.
 Type your message in the input box at the bottom to start a conversation.
-4. Each new message will start a new conversation if you haven't selected one from the history.
+3. Each new message will start a new conversation if you haven't selected one from the history.
-5. Your conversation history will appear in the left sidebar.
+4. Your conversation history will appear in the left sidebar.
 You can click on a history item to resume a previous conversation, rename it, or delete it.

-### Using the Admin Panel

-1. Open `http://localhost:8000/admin` in your browser.
-2. Log in with your admin credentials.
-3. You can view and manage users here.